Improving the health of populations

 and linguistically tailored interventions

-to improve the health of our community
+to improve the health of our community.

 We have built a strong community research program by training many partners in community-based participatory research (CBPR) methods, human participant protection, and research procedures.